To one generation, the indelible image of John F. Kennedy Jr. was taken on his third birthday.

 Each carries tragedy.
 A little boy too young to grasp what he's lost; a 38-year-old man unaware what he's about to.

-The accident raised countless what-ifs about the potential of "America's son", questions that are being pondered again today, on what would have been his 60th birthday.
+The accident raised countless what-ifs about the potential of "America's son", questions that are being pondered again on the 25th anniversary of their tragic deaths on July 16, 2024.

 Top Comments